 Menopause

 The definition of menopause is based on a biological event—the ending of menstruation.
-Like so many other aspects of women’s health, however, the experience of menopause is impacted by individual, cultural, and societal factors.
-While some of those factors may have a positive effect, it is also possible that the transitions related to migration and immigration create additional challenges to adjusting to the changes related to menopause.
-In working to support perimenopausal and menopausal migrant and immigrant women, it is critical to keep this in mind by openly assessing their knowledge and attitudes about symptoms and treatment options.
+Like so many other aspects of women’s health, however, the experience of menopause is impacted by individual and societal factors.
+While some of those factors may have a positive effect, it is also possible that the transitions related to having to move create additional challenges to adjusting to the changes related to menopause.
+In working to support perimenopausal and menopausal women who are moving like farmworkers, it is critical to keep this in mind by openly assessing their knowledge and attitudes about symptoms and treatment options.

 Pesticide Exposure

-Migrant farmworker women experience unique risks related to the physical demands and environmental exposures related to their work.
-Health risks to migrant women associated with exposure to pesticides has always been a concern of clinicians working with farmworkers.
+Health risks to women associated with exposure to pesticides has always been a concern of clinicians working with farmworkers.
 This concern was heightened by birth defects which occurred in babies born in 2005 to four women who worked as farmworkers at the same farms in both North Carolina and Florida.
 The investigation of these cases by the North Carolina Department of Health and Human Services concluded that “there is evidence…that the women’s work environment likely put them at an increased risk of overexposure to pesticides”, and their recommendations included an initiative “to strengthen efforts to educate farmworkers about their rights under the Worker Protection Standard, to develop pesticide education materials targeting women of childbearing age.”

 References: